praveen24sriv/React/README.md

 - UNMOUNTING CYCLE

 - ComponentWillUnmount will be called (when component is gone from that page).
+It does clearInterval after unmounting.
+- ComponentDidUpdate does what when we need to render after some state variable changes , similar to dependency array in useEffect.